-The First Black Archaeologist: A Life of John Wesley Gilbertis now available from Oxford University Press.
-Order through your local independent bookstore where possible.
+My new book, The First Black Archaeologist: A Life of John Wesley Gilbert, is available from Oxford University Press.

-To learn more about African American history in Prof. Gilbert’s home town of Augusta, Georgia, visit Paine Collegethe Lucy Craft Laney Museum of Black History, the Augusta African-American Historical Society, and Historic Augusta.
+To learn more about African American history in Professor Gilbert’s hometown of Augusta, Georgia, visit Paine Collegethe Lucy Craft Laney Museum of Black History, the Augusta African-American Historical Society, and Historic Augusta.

-I study the history of ancient West Asia, especially war, society, and culture in the Greek and Achaemenid world from ca. 650-330 BC.
+I study the history of ancient West Asia, with a focus on war, society, and culture in the Greek and Achaemenid worlds from ca. 650-330 BC.
 I also study receptions, interpretations, and representations of antiquity in the United States, especially amongst African American classical scholars during the late 19th and early 20th centuries.

 I teach graduate and undergraduate ancient history courses, survey courses in ancient world history, and classes in the history of warfare from antiquity to the present.
-I have run archaeological field schools and travel-study programs in Greece and Turkey, and I am a member of the Managing Committee of the American School of Classical Studies at Athens (ASCSA).
-I am also a member of the UCSB Iranian Studies Initiative.
+I have run archaeological field schools and travel-study programs in Greece and Turkey.
+I am a member of the Managing Committee of the American School of Classical Studies at Athens (ASCSA), of the Archaeological Institute of America, and of the UCSB Iranian Studies Initiative.

 Graduate Study in Ancient History at UCSB

 UCSB has a vibrant, inclusive, multidisciplinary ancient studies community that brings together faculty and students from History, Classics, History of Art & Architecture, Religious Studies, Anthropology, and other departments.
 Our Ancient History PhD program emphasizes both research and teaching.
 We provide rigorous graduate mentoring in a collegial, supportive environment.
-Through our seminars, lecture series, and other events, our graduate students have the opportunity to meet distinguished visiting scholars from around the world.
-Our PhDs have found success in tenure-track positions at research universities and liberal arts colleges, and in non-academic careers.
+Through our seminars, lectures, and other events, our graduate students have the opportunity to interact with distinguished visiting scholars from around the world.
+Our PhDs have found success in tenure-track positions at research universities and liberal arts colleges, and in a diverse range of non-academic careers.

 In addition to campus-wide and departmental funding, graduate support for ancient history students is available through the Drake and Sizgorich FundsUCSB History Associates, and other sources.

 For more information about the UCSB graduate program in Ancient History, please read our departmental field description.
-The application deadline for entry in Fall 2023 has passed.
-If you are interested in applying to the graduate program for entry in Fall Quarter 2024, please contact me during Fall 2023 to discuss your application.
+The application deadline for entry in Fall 2024 has passed.
+I will be accepting graduate applications for 2025-2026.
+If you are interested in applying to the graduate program for entry in Fall Quarter 2025, please contact me during Fall 2024 to discuss your application.

 • History and Archaeology of Ancient Greece & Achaemenid Persia